-We pick the brains of models day in and day out.
-We’re constantly prying into their medicine cabinets and kitchen cupboards, trying to uncover their elusive model secrets.
-We hear a lot about eating clean and avoiding sugar, but rarely do we hear diet tips from a model who also happens to have her degree in nutritional science.
+We pick the brains of models day in and day out, trying to learn their elusive secrets.
+We hear a lot about eating clean and avoiding sugar, but rarely do we hear health tips from a model who also happens to have her degree in nutritional science.
 That’s exactly what we found in Alicia Rountree.
-The Mauritian model (she’s got the island hair and bronzed glow to prove it) is also a certified nutritionist and a restaurateur (talk about putting your knowledge into practice, right?), and today she’s sharing her secrets with us.
+The Mauritian model (she’s got the island hair and bronzed glow to prove it) is also a certified nutritionist and a restaurateur (talk about putting your knowledge into practice, right?), and she shared her best secrets with us.

 Blueberries are one of the best sources of antioxidants.
 They help with blood circulation in the body, especially in the head area, which stimulates hair growth.
 Wild blueberries have been known to improve sun-damaged skin if eaten on a regular basis.
-These are great as a snack on the go and are a perfect addition to any smoothie.
+They're great as a snack on-the-go and are a perfect addition to any smoothie.

 Sweet potatoes are a powerhouse of important nutrients.
-They contain vitamins A and C and manganese, just to name a few.
-All of these are great for stabilizing blood sugar and promoting brain function.
-Another reason I love sweet potatoes is for their beta-carotene, which promotes eye health and works as a natural sunblock—great for keeping fine lines and wrinkles at bay!
+They contain vitamins A and C and manganese, which are all great for stabilizing blood sugar and promoting brain function.
+Another reason I love sweet potatoes is for their beta-carotene, which promotes eye health and works as a natural sunblock—great for keeping fine lines and wrinkles at bay.

-Turmeric has a miracle ingredient, curcumin, a strong antioxidant.
-Made into a paste, it can also temper acne flare-ups.
+Turmeric contains a miracle ingredient called curcumin.
+Made into a paste, it can temper acne flare-ups.
 Turmeric has anti-inflammatory and antioxidant properties that remove excess oil from the skin and kill bacteria that cause pimples.
-Prepare a mask and leave it on for 20 minutes; then wash off with warm water.
-Make sure to clean your hands and face properly afterward to avoid an orange tint!
+Prepare a mask and leave it on for 20 minutes before washing off with warm water.
+Make sure to clean your hands and face properly afterward to avoid an orange tint.